simonmichael/hledger_site/src/ledger.md

 This is the most difficult Ledger-hledger interop issue.
 For now the only true workaround is to rewrite such entries to use hledger-style lot notation (see link above).

-An alternative is to segregate problematic or tool-specific data into separate tool-specific files, keeping as much data as possible in a shared common file.
-Then select the appropriate files for each tool, using multiple `-f` options, or [include directives](hledger.md#include-directive).

-Another way is to do a one-way conversion to hledger format, perhaps periodically, doing whatever edits and transformations are necessary and feasible. sed, perl and/or a powerful editor with macros, like Emacs, can be a big help.
-Try to automate the steps as a script so you can easily redo the conversion when needed.

 ### hledger to Ledger

 ```